lambertwang/PLAsket1800/README.md

 * 4-40x3/8" Countersunk Screws
 * MX Keycap o-rings
   * This is for gasket mounting the switchplate.
+* Full size stabilizer set
+  * 4x2u, 1x6.25u
 * (Optional) Included in the repository is a dxf file if you want to get a stronger backplate manufactured.
   * This is if you really like the design, but want a sturdier keyboard or a more solid typing feel.

 ### Cost

-The total cost of the hardware comes to around $40 or less not including the switches(depending on what you may already have on hand.).
+The total cost of the hardware comes to around $50 or less not including the switches (depending on what you may already have on hand.).
 The mass of the 3d printed parts comes out to around 300g.
 A cheap filament is around $20/kg so around $6 of 3d printed plastic.

 ## Programming